 The light from the Sun is very bright, and it can indeed burn a spot in your retina that may eventually heal – or it may not.
 A condition known as Solar Retinopathy can occur if proper eye protection is not used, and according to the experts this condition does not always heal itself.

 Maybe the best analogy we like to use (though it's not perfect) is a sunburn on your skin.
-Of course, the bright sunlight by itself can make your skin feel warm, but we all know to use sunblock to protect our skin from the damaging UV rays of the Sun, if we want to avoid sunburn and eventual skin cancer.
-Your retinas are highly sensitive to UV light as well, and it is not altogether wrong to consider the damage that the Sun’s UV rays do to your retinas as kind of the same type of damage that a sunburn does to your skin.
-UV is bad, and there is no such thing as sunblock ointment or spray for your eyes!
-(DO NOT try to use regular sunblock in your eyes!
+Of course, the bright sunlight by itself can make your skin feel warm, but we all know to use sunblock to protect our skin from the damaging UV rays of the Sun, if we want to avoid sunburn and increased chances of eventual skin cancer.
+Your retinas are highly sensitive to light in the blue and UV part of the spectrum as well, and it is not altogether wrong to consider the damage that the Sun’s rays do to your retinas as kind of the same type of damage that a sunburn does to your skin.
+UV is bad, and blue light is also bad for your retinas!
+And there is no such thing as sunblock ointment or spray for your eyes!
+(DO NOT use regular skin sunblock in your eyes!
 That will also cause serious damage!)

 Your skin feels warm as is it getting burned, but in general you don’t notice the full effect of the damage that’s been caused until later that day or the next morning, when you realize how much Sun you got.
-And then you have to let your skin heal.
-But at least it will heal (unless you have a truly catastrophic burn, in which case you may need a doctor’s care.)
-Your retinas may not be able to heal themselves, and this could mean you have eye problems or even blindness for the rest of your life!
+At that point, you have to let your skin heal - But at least it will heal (unless you have a truly bad burn, in which case you would need a doctor’s care.)
+Your retinas may not be able to heal themselves, though, and this could mean you have eye problems or even blindness for the rest of your life!

 How do you avoid skin sunburn?
-You either stay out of the Sun altogether, or you use sunblock liberally, as directed by the manufacturer.
+You either stay out of the Sun altogether, or you use sunblock liberally, as directed by the manufacturer of the sunblock.

 How do you avoid damaging your retinas when viewing an eclipse?
-You either don’t view the eclipse at all, or you use a PROPER method of blocking the Sun’s dangerous rays while you look.
+You either don’t view the eclipse at all (and that's no fun!), or you use a PROPER method of blocking the Sun’s dangerous rays while you look.
 This does NOT mean you can use sunglasses, either!
-Sunglasses may block out some of the bright light of the Sun, but they will not block all the invisible UV rays that will painlessly do great damage to your retinas.
-You MUST use filters that block all the dangerous light – and that means ISO-certified eclipse glasses.
+Sunglasses may block out some of the bright light of the Sun, but they will not block all the invisible UV and blue rays that will painlessly do great damage to your retinas.
+You MUST use filters that block all the dangerous light – and that means ISO-certifiedeclipse glasses.

 Why is it dangerous to look at the Sun during an eclipse?
-It’s no more dangerous than any other time - it's ALWAYS dangerous to look at the Sun when it's not in total eclipse; it’s just that usually, people don’t want to look at the Sun – it’s too bright!
+It’s no more dangerous than at any other time - it's ALWAYS dangerous to look at the Sun when it's not in total eclipse; it’s just that usually, people don’t want to look at the Sun – it’s too bright!
 But during an eclipse, everyone wants to grab a peek at what’s going on.
-That means they need to use certified eye protection to be able to look at the partially-eclipsed Sun.
+The temptation to grab "just a quick glance" can be very strong, but don't do it!
+If you want to safely watch the eclipse, you simply need to use certified eye protection to be able to look at the partially-eclipsed Sun.

 But is it dangerous to look at the totally-eclipsed Sun?
 No!
 In fact, during totality is the ONLY time during an eclipse that you can safely look without eye protection.
 This is because during totality, the Moon itself is acting like a great big filter, blocking out all the bright and harmful solar radiation from getting to your eyes!
 In fact, the eclipse glasses block out so much light that if you tried to use them to see the Sun during totality, you wouldn’t be able to see anything.

 If you are not in the path of totality, you will never see totality, and the Moon will never block out all the Sun for you.
 This means you must ALWAYS use eclipse glasses to look at the eclipse.
-And if you are looking at an annular eclipse (like in 2023), then once again you always need to use the eclipse glasses.
-Check out our eclipse viewing instructions booklet for even more detailed information about safely viewing a solar eclipse.
+And if you are looking at an annular eclipse (like in 2023), then once again you always need to use the eclipse glasses - because the Sun will NEVER be totally eclipsed!
+Check out our eclipse viewing instructions for even more detailed information about safely viewing a solar eclipse.